How to use SVG Icons in your React Project

 npm install react-icons

-As you can see from the left panel, you can click on the available fonts library and search for the icons you’d like to add in your project.
-You can do this by going through the long list or simply use CTRL + F or CMD + F to search for specific icons.
+If we go to the react-icons website, we’ll see all the icons available.
+On the left panel, we can click on the available fonts library and search for the icons we want.
+We can go through the list or use CTRL + F or CMD + F to search for specific icons.

-Another way to search for icons is to make use of the search input.
-You can figure out which library an icon belongs to by looking at the prefix (first two letters of the icon).
-You’ll also use this prefix when importing the icon.
+Another way to search for icons is to use the search field.
+We can determine which of the libraries an icon belongs to by looking at the prefix, i.e., the first two letters of the icon name.
+We’ll use this prefix when importing the icon into our React project.

-React icons export icons as React component and uses the ES6 import
+Since React icons export icons as React components, we’ll use the ES6 import to include them in our project.

 import { FaPlusCircle } from "react-icons/fa"